kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Max Group**: The new maximum group sequence, or 0 if there is no update.
 This value MUST NOT be larger than prior SUBSCRIBE or SUBSCRIBE_UPDATE messages.

-### GROUP_DROP
+### SUBSCRIBE_DROP
-The publisher replies with a GROUP_DROP message when it is unable to serve a group within the requested range.
+The publisher replies with a SUBSCRIBE_DROP message when it is unable to serve a group within the requested range.

 ~~~
-GROUP_DROP {
+SUBSCRIBE_DROP {
   Start Group (i)
-  Count (i)
+  Group Count (i)
   Error Code (i)
 }
 ~~~

 **Start Group**: The first group within the dropped range.

-**Count**: The number of additional groups after the first.
-The End Group can be computed as Start Group + Count.
+**Group Count**: The number of additional groups after the first.
+The End Group can be computed as Start Group + Group Count.

 **Error Code**: An error code indicated by the application.